 What is a No PMI Mortgage Loan?
 PMI stands for “private mortgage insurance” and thus a “no PMI mortgage loan” is a home loan without the borrower being required to pay mortgage insurance monthly.
 No PMI loans have been very popular with first time home buyers for the last two decades.
+We will also explore how to get rid of PMI if you are already paying mortgage insurance monthly.

 Did you know there are alternatives to paying mortgage insurances on a home loan?
-That’s right there are a handful of lenders that offer no PMI loans in today’s marketplace.
+That’s right there are a handful of lenders that offer no PMI mortgage loans in today’s marketplace.

 there are new alternatives for first time home buyers to secure affordable housing without having to pay mortgage insurance monthly.

 Learn more about the new opportunities to get mortgage without PMI.
 If you want to not pay that extra $100 or $200 per month, there are options available in the 2024 home financing market to help you reach your goal.
 You need help learning about no PMI mortgage programs that may be available with your qualifications.
+Learn how to figure out how much the mortgage insurance payment would be.

 There are new alternatives for first time home buyers to secure affordable housing without having to pay mortgage insurance monthly with a No PMI loan.